sluosapher/lenovo-ai-assistant-builder/README.md

 ![webportal](media/webportal_border.png)

 - #### Using SuperBuilder
-Please refer to the [user guide](https://aibuilder.intel.com/Intel%20AI%20Assistant%20Builder%20User%20Guide.pdf) to learn basic usage and special workflows.
+Please refer to the [user guide](https://aibuilder.intel.com/Intel%20AI%20Assistant%20Builder%20User%20Guide.pdf) for detailed instructions.
+See the "Getting Started" section to learn basic usage and the "Special Query Types" section to learn about special workflows.

 <br>